A poem for a friend composed on a manual typewriter

 So, I pulled the plug.
 Returned to handwriting and typing as practice.3 Some friends and fellow poets saw a few samples of typewritten work and suggested I post it on my blog.
 It was a novelty.
 A curiosity.
 So, I did.

 I do not claim to be the first person to post an image of a poem typed on a manual typewriter.
-But I noticed a trend in that direction about a year after posting those images of poem sketches.6 Not sure exactly if I started the trend.
-Probably did not.
+But I noticed a trend in that direction about a year after posting those images of typed poem sketches.7 Not sure exactly if I started the trend.
+Probably not.
 Maybe other like-minded individuals who sought to return an organic practice of handwriting and typing as a mode of composing their visions and ideas.